About Running Sisters

 Q: How can I possibly achieve three miles in just six weeks?

 A: You will – honestly – providing you follow the course.
 And because we’ll also ask you to do ‘homework’ twice a week to build up your stamina.
 This will involve repeating more or less what you have done on the course night training session.
-Note that the Slough and Windsor courses are eight weeks long and the target is four miles.
+Note that the Windsor course is eight weeks long and the target is four miles.

 Q: What happens at the end of the course?